Ompitroda55/Anthroverse/Indian Constitution at Work.md

 ### Democratic Governance
 **Rights enforce limitations** on the functioning of the government and ensure **democratic governance** of the country.

 ---

-## Study Questions and Activities

-### Comparative Analysis Exercise
-**Compare the Fundamental Rights in the Indian Constitution with the Bill of Rights in the South African Constitution.
-Make a list of rights that are:**
-- Common to both constitutions
-- Available in South Africa but not in India
-- Clearly granted in South Africa but implicit in the Indian Constitution

-### Case Study Analysis: Urban Homelessness
-**Scenario**: It is estimated that there are about three million urban homeless in India.
-Night shelters are not available for more than five percent of this population.
-Hundreds of old, sick homeless people are killed by cold wave during winter.
-They cannot have ration and voting cards in absence of 'proof of residence'.
-Without these documents they cannot avail government help as needy patients.
-Many are casual workers earning very low wages who travel to cities from different parts of the country.

-**Task**: Write a petition to the Supreme Court of India under Right to Constitutional Remedies mentioning:
-1. What Fundamental Rights are being denied to homeless in their everyday life?
-2. What kind of order would you request the Supreme Court to issue?

-### Critical Thinking Exercise: Rights vs. Directive Principles
-**Read the main points of the Bill of Rights in the South African Constitution and the Directive Principles in India.**
-- Which are the common points in the two lists?
-- Why did the South African Constitution put these in the Bill of Rights?
-- If you were writing the constitution for a new country, what would you suggest?

-### Practical Application: Religious Freedom in Local Context
-**Activity**: Make a list of public religious activities that take place in your village or city.
-- Which of these involve an exercise of right to religious freedom?
-- Discuss what could have happened if this right was not available to people in your locality.

-### Constitutional Scenarios Analysis
-**Evaluate whether the following situations demand restrictions on right to freedom (give reasons):**
-1. People have assembled for a peace march after communal riots in the city
-2. Dalits are denied entry in a temple.
-A march is being organised to forcibly enter the temple
-3. Hundreds of Adivasis blocked the road demanding that land taken from them for industry be returned
-4. A caste panchayat is meeting to decide punishment to a young couple for marrying outside their caste

----